omid-s/cyber_deception/behavior_graph/readme.md

 The “;” in the end indicates whether to add the results of the current query to the graph which is already present in the window; so we can have results of multiple queries create the whole picture piece by piece.

+### Describe

+This keyword is to be used for creating a textuall representation of the graph.
+When this keyword is used a textual representation of the graph in the window will be presented.
+This can also be printed to a file with use of optional `path=` parameter.

+by default describe, flattens the similar calls after eachother into a signle record. if seperate row for each call is desired user should use the optional verbose keyword.